BhavyaBhartiya/Pi_Pico_Scrambler/README.md

 # Pi_Pico_Scrambler
-This is a simple program that scrambles whatever you type in and displays the scrambled message.
+This system uses buttons to input Morse code, decodes the signals into text, encrypts it using a Caesar cypher, and displays the result on an OLED screen.